cachix/devenv/docs/blog/posts/devenv-v1.0-rewrite-in-rust.md

 ## Looking ahead

-There are a number of features we're looking to add in the future—please vote on the issues:
+There are a number of features that we are looking to add in the future—please vote on the issues:

 ### Running devenv in a container